The beauty of job referrals is that they make the tough job of getting your foot in the door of a company so much easier.

 Begin Your Elevator Pitch

-Here, depending on the context or the medium of communication, you can introduce who you are and what you can offer the organisation.
+Here, depending on the context or the medium of team communication, you can introduce who you are and what you can offer the organisation.

 If you are communicating in writing, this would likely be a summary of your cover letter, referring to the role and the skills or experience it needs, directing the reader to your CV/ résumé and cover letter, which will be attached.